aws-azure-login/aws-azure-login/README.md

 5. Copy the SAMLRequest URL param.
 6. Paste it into a URL decoder ([like this one](https://www.samltool.com/url.php)) and decode.
 7. Paste the decoded output into the a SAML deflated and encoded XML decoder ([like this one](https://www.samltool.com/decode.php)).
-8. In the decoded XML output the value of the Issuer tag is the App ID URI.
+8. In the decoded XML output the value of the `Audience` tag is the App ID URI.
+9. You may double-check tenant ID using `Attribute` tag named `tenantid` provided in XML.

 ## How It Works